-Percolation Tests and Soakaway Tests determine whether the ground is suitable for soakaways/sceptic tanks and are widely used to support planning and development applications, using a natural drainage system to store the immediate surface water run-off allowing natural dissipation and attenuation.
+Percolation Tests and Soakaway Tests determine whether the ground is suitable for soakaways or sceptic tanks.
+They are widely used to support planning and development applications, using a natural drainage system to store the immediate surface water run-off allowing natural dissipation and attenuation.

 Surface water run-off from buildings and paved areas was traditionally disposed of through public sewers or into a watercourse.
 However, the traditional piped approach to draining sites is being replaced where possible, by a Sustainable Urban Drainage System (SUDS) to mimic natural drainage.
 The use of natural surface water drainage works limits the impact on the discharge of new upstream building works and avoids the cost of upgrading the sewer system.